The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 In summary, having 100% coverage is complex, but you won't need it most of the time.
 Sites can always do some more complex checks: WebGL, touch events, or battery status.

-Geographic Limits or Geoblocking
+Geographic Limits or Geo-Blocking

 Have you ever tried to watch CNN from outside the US?
-CNN Geoblocked

-That's called geoblocking.
+That's called geo-blocking.
 Only connections from inside the US can watch CNN live.
 To bypass that, we could use a Virtual Private Network (VPN).
-We can then browse as usual, but the website will see a local IP thanks to the VPN.
+We can then browse as usual, but the website will see a local IP, thanks to the VPN.

-Behavioral patterns
+Behavioral Patterns

-However, most modern antibot software use machine learning and behavioral patterns, not just static markers (IP, UA, geolocation).
+However, most modern anti-bot software use machine learning and behavioral patterns, not just static markers (IP, UA, geolocation).
 That means we would be detected if we always performed the same actions in the same order.

-1. Go to the homepage
+- Go to the homepage.

-2. Click on the "Shop" button
+- Click on the "Shop" button.

-4. Go to page 2
+- Go to page 2.

-After a few days, launching the same script could result in every request being blocked.
-Many people can perform those same actions, but bots have something that makes them obvious: speed.
-With software, we would execute every step sequentially, while an actual user would take a second, then click, scroll down slowly using the mouse wheel, move the mouse to the link and click.
+With software, we would execute every step sequentially, while an actual user would take a second, then click, scroll down slowly using the mouse wheel, move the mouse to the link, and click.

 Maybe there is no need to fake all that, but be aware of the possible problems and know how to face them.

-We have to think what is what we want.
+We have to think about what we want.
 Maybe we don't need that first request since we only require the second page.
 We could use that as an entry point, not the homepage.
-And save one request.
-It can scale to hundreds of URLs per domain.
-No need to visit every page in order, scroll down, click on the next page and start again.

 To scrape search results, once we recognize the URL pattern for pagination, we only need two data points: the number of items and items per page.
 And most of the time, that info is present on the first page or request.